microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/plugins/copy-files.md

 ## package.json dependencies

-None - this feature is implemented internally by Heft.
+None - this feature is built-in to `@rushstack/heft`.

 ## Configuration